The Greatest Battle Lies Within

 Letting out a slow breath, Sir Dargan faced the island.
 He readjusted his grip on his sword and tugged his hood back in place before taking the first step onto the bridge, heart racing against his ribs for a reason he didn’t know.

-Sir Dargan gripped his sword hilt until his numbing fingers throbbed in beat with his heart, eyes darting around the island.
+Sir Dargan gripped his sword hilt until his numbing fingers throbbed in beat with his side, eyes darting around the island.
 But there was nothing to see save towering, straight trees with no branches, their tops and probably a good deal more of them swallowed up in a fog thicker even than the mist of the outer forest.

 The fog beaded across his face, drenching his skin and clothes more thoroughly than sweat, seeming to seep into him like boney fingers, squeezing every bit of warmth from his blood.